-Sadly, aging has become nearly synonymous with a handful of age-related concerns.
-But what if these concerns all had a common denominator – something that, if nipped in the bud, would lower your risk of not just one, but most of the problems that plague us as we approach old age?
+What if these age-related concerns all had a common denominator, something that, if nipped in the bud, would lower your risk of not just one, but most of the problems that plague us as we approach old age?
 Certainly such a discovery would change our understanding and experience of aging.

 5-LOX: The Aging Enzyme

 The enzyme mentioned above is called 5-lipoxygenase or 5-LOX.
 This enzyme is responsible for an inflammatory response that plays an important role in heart disease, cancer, arthritis, chronic respiratory disease, Alzheimer’s, diabetes, influenza, pneumonia, and kidney diseases.2

 What is the cause of 5-LOX?
 It may be the typical American diet.
 Foods such as red meat, duck, poultry, eggs, and dairy, along with high-glycemic carbohydrates, are high in omega-6 fatty acids, which convert to arachidonic acid.

 According to experts, the optimal ratio of omega-3 to omega-6 fatty acids is at least 4:1.
 Sadly, the standard American diet can be as much as 25x higher in omega-6 fatty acids than omega-3s.
 In response to high levels of arachidonic acid, the body produces the 5-LOX enzyme.

 In certain quantities, arachidonic acid is essential and beneficial.
 It helps build cell membranes, regulates and mediates inflammation, fights infections, supports skin health, and helps with blood clotting.
 The problem comes when arachidonic-producing foods are eaten in excess.
 This stimulates overproduction of the aging enzyme 5-LOX, resulting in production of proinflammatory molecules called leukotrienes.3

 Diseases Linked to Leukotrienes